jose-v/Track-Field/src/components/execution/README.md

 The props interface remains the same, making migration seamless.

 ### Legacy Support
-The original `ExerciseExecutionModal` is still available as a fallback for edge cases and will be gradually phased out as we validate the new architecture.
+The original `ExerciseExecutionModal` has been moved to `./legacy/ExerciseExecutionModal.tsx` and is still available as a fallback for edge cases.
+It will be gradually phased out as we validate the new architecture.

+⚠️ **Important:** Do not modify components in the `./legacy/` folder.
+Work on the current execution components instead.

 ## Utilities